Column: Teams cautious as big names land on NFL's virus list

 “But the one thing I love that the NFL did this year was to say, OK, you’re exercising your freedom not to get it, well we’re going to exercise our freedom as a company.
 If you cause a game to be canceled, first of all you’re going to forfeit that and then we’re going to fine you.
 And nobody gets paid on either team on top of that.”

-Many teams like Fangio’s are taking all the precautions they can as an unprecedented two dozen franchises race toward Christmas with a realistic shot at the playoffs next month.
+Many teams such as Fangio’s are taking all the precautions they can as an unprecedented two dozen franchises race toward Christmas with a realistic shot at the playoffs next month.

 “The offense is meeting over in the indoor (facility) so they can be spread out.
 The defense is over here” in the team’s main headquarters, Fangio said.
 “But they’re in the big rooms, so they’re spread out.
 We don’t have to do that, but we’ve been doing that for a good bit right now.
 We’ll see where it goes this next day or two.
 We may have to do more.”